-The Company prepares financial statements in accordance with Canadian generally accepted accounting principles as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
-In 2010, the CICA Handbook was revised to incorporate International Financial Reporting Standards ("IFRS"), and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
-Accordingly, the Company has commenced reporting on this basis in these interim condensed consolidated financial statements.
-In these condensed consolidated interim financial statements, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.
+The company prepares its financial statements in accordance with Canadian generally accepted accounting principles as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
+In 2010, the CICA Handbook was revised to incorporate IFRS, and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
+Accordingly, the company commenced reporting on this basis in its 2011 interim consolidated financial statements.
+In these financial statements, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.

-These condensed consolidated interim financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First-Time Adoption of International Financial Reporting Standards ("IFRS 1").
-Subject to certain transition elections disclosed below, the Company has consistently applied the same accounting policies in the opening IFRS statement of financial position as at March 1, 2010 and throughout all periods presented, as if these policies had always been in effect.
-Note 18 discloses the impact of the transition to IFRS on the Company's reported statement of financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the financial statements for the year ended February 28, 2011.
+These interim consolidated financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting, and IFRS 1, First-time Adoption of International Financial Reporting Standards.
+The accounting policies followed in these interim financial statements are the same as those applied in the company's interim financial statements for the period ended May 31, 2011.
+The company has consistently applied the same accounting policies throughout all periods presented, as if these policies had always been in effect.
+Note 18 discloses the impact of the transition to IFRS on the company's reported equity as at August 31, 2010 and comprehensive income for the three and six months ended August 31, 2010, including the nature and effect of significant changes in accounting policies from those used in the company's consolidated financial statements for the year ended February 28, 2011.

-The policies applied in these condensed consolidated interim financial statements are presented below and are based on IFRS issued and outstanding as of August 9, 2011, the date the Audit Committee approved the financial statements.
-Any subsequent changes to IFRS that are given effect in the annual financial statements for the year ending February 28, 2012 could result in restatement of these condensed consolidated interim financial statements, including the transition adjustments recognized on change-over to IFRS.
+The accounting policies applied in these condensed interim consolidated financial statements are based on IFRS effective for the year ended February 29, 2012, as issued and outstanding as of October 24, 2011, the date the Board of Directors approved the statements.
+Any subsequent changes to IFRS that are given effect in the company's annual consolidated financial statements for the year ending February 29, 2012 could result in restatement of these interim consolidated financial statements, including transition adjustments recognized on change-over to IFRS.
+The condensed interim consolidated financial statements for the year ended February 28, 2011, and the company's interim financial statements for the quarter ended May 31, 2011 prepared in accordance with IFRS applicable to interim financial statements.